Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

-Finally, we can create a MonthGrid component which is just a container that renders the appropriate number of Squares.
+Finally, we create a MonthGrid component which is just a container that renders the appropriate number of Squares.

 ```jsx
 <MonthGrid